mouseless/baked/unreleased.md

 ## Improvements

-- Error when `null` value is given in query parameters, fixed.
+- `ReportContext` was throwing error for `null` query parameters, fixed.